jessicadoanes/VBAHW2/README.md

 ## RESULTS

-* My solution returns the stock with the "Greatest % increase", "Greatest % decrease" and "Greatest total volume".
+* My solution returned the stock with the "Greatest % increase", "Greatest % decrease" and "Greatest total volume".

 ![hard_solution](/result1.png)